Wvrdr error 100 oest-of-th3-gs.gid30n not found: Writing

+The episode was written by showrunner Phil Klemmer and Matthew Maala.
+The initial version of the script was created on July 28, 2021.
+The final version was finished August 4, 2021.

 Klemmer explained the episode's structure: "The whole episode really is predicated on memory and Gideon's memory [...]
 It occurred to us, in being forced to do a retrospective of 100 episodes, that Gideon, really, is the only person who saw everything".
-The episode also features a "little bit of a reprise of a musical theater number".

 Casting

 Main cast members Caity Lotz as Sara Lance / White Canary, Tala Ashe as Zari Tarazi, Jes Macallan as Ava Sharpe, Olivia Swann as Astra Logue, Adam Tsekhman as Gary Green, Shayan Sobhian as Behrad Tarazi, Lisseth Chavez as Esperanza "Spooner" Cruz, Amy Louise Pemberton as Gideon, and Nick Zano as Nate Heywood all return to star in the episodes from previous seasons.

 Many former main cast members return as guest stars; including Brandon Routh as Ray Palmer / Atom, Victor Garber as Martin Stein, Franz Drameh as Jefferson Jackson, Arthur Darvill as Rip Hunter, Courtney Ford as Nora Darhk, Wentworth Miller as Leonard Snart / Captain Cold, and Falk Hentschel as Carter Hall / Hawkman.
 Additionally, Raffi Barsoumian guest stars as Bishop.

 Routh returned for the episode, explaining that when he exited the series as a regular, it was a bad decision, while adding as a reason the need to show a more mature version of the character.
 Klemmer said he was interested in Ciara Renée, Dominic Purcell and Casper Crump reprising their roles as Kendra Saunders / Hawkgirl, Mick Rory / Heatwave and Vandal Savage, but ultimately did not cast them.